 The School of Chemical Sciences has announced the 2022 Science Image Challenge list of winners and finalists, which includes several images highlighting innovative research projects in the Department of Chemistry.

-An Award Ceremony recognizing the winners and finalists will be held at 4 p.m.
-Feb.
+The winners and finalists were celebrated at an awards ceremony on Feb.
 15, 2023, in the Chemistry Library in Noyes Laboratory.

 The Challenge highlights computer-assisted or traditional scientific images that feature an object, process or technique within a scientific research project in the departments of chemistry and chemical and biomolecular engineering at Illinois.
 The challenge is open to SCS graduate and undergraduate students, postdoctoral associates and fellows, and staff.
 The entrant’s Principal Investigator must be a faculty member or an affiliate/adjunct of the departments of chemistry or chemical and biomolecular engineering.

-The winning images and finalists from the 2022 Science Image Challenge will go on exhibit later this semester at Willard Airport in Champaign.
+The winning images and finalists' images from the 2022 Science Image Challenge will go on exhibit at Willard Airport in Champaign.
 The School of Chemical Sciences, the Department of Chemistry and the Department of Chemical and Biomolecular Engineering thank Willard Airport for hosting the winning images exhibit.

 Main Category Winner